 The plan of action for the SAP will be as follows:

-First offense: The student will be required to sign up for and successfully complete the GSW Alcohol, Tobacco, and Other Drugs (ATOD) Education program at the next available offering.
+First offense: The student will be required to sign up for and successfully complete the GSW Social Responsibility Education Program at the next available offering.
 The student will be required to pay a $100 fee for the program.
 In addition, the student may be required to attend workshops presented by Counseling Services, complete online training sessions, complete community service projects under the direction of the volunteer services coordinator, write a response paper following the program, and complete a student conduct evaluation form.

 Third offense: The student will be suspended from school for a minimum of one semester.
 In addition, he or she will be referred to Alcohol/Drug addiction counseling such as Middle Flint Behavioral Health Care Services, for proper evaluation and must complete his or her addiction education program.
 Only after providing verification of completion of the educational program, may the student return to school.